cpcurtis1218/capstone-client/README.md

 ## Current Issues
-One issue is that you cannot search your logged expenses.
+One issue is that the user cannot search their logged expenses.

 ## Future Additions